mozilla/grcov/README.md

 ## Usage

-Build your code with rust compiler flag `-C instrument-coverage`. and run with `LLWM_PROFILE_FILE` environment variable.

 ### Example: How to generate source-based coverage for a Rust project

 1. Install the llvm-tools or llvm-tools-preview component: